TRUSTED BY 3,200 WOMEN • 15+ YEARS COACHING

-The barbell hip thrust is a lower-body exercise where you lift weights using your hips while your upper back rests on a bench.
-It is widely considered the gold standard for building glute strength and size because it targets the gluteal muscles more directly than squats or deadlifts.
+The barbell hip thrust is a lower-body exercise where you drive a loaded barbell upward with your hips while your upper back rests on a bench.
+It is one of the best moves for building glute strength and size because it loads the glutes at the exact point where they work hardest, which is full hip extension.

 If you want to build a stronger, more athletic lower body or reduce lower back pain, this is the movement you need.
 This guide will walk you through exactly how to do a barbell hip thrust safely, how to set it up, and how to fix common mistakes so you can start seeing real results.